-- (3) Application procedure. - a.
-Following its receipt of an application for a land disturbance permit, the city will use its best efforts to either approve or disapprove the permit within thirty (30) days of the day a complete application and permit application is filed with the city.
-If the application is disapproved, the city will inform the applicant, in writing, which writing may be communicated electronically through comments and annotations on the application or submits to the city additional documents or information in connection with the application, the city will make a written response which may be communicated electronically through comments and annotations, the city will make a written response which may be communicated electronically through comments and annotations on the revised or additional application, to the applicant to inform the applicant whether such revised application and/or additional documents and information have been approved or disapproved by the city.
-The city will use its best efforts to provide its response to revised applications or additional information within fourteen (14) days of the day such revised application or additional documents or information and/or additional documents by the city.
-The issuance of the land disturbance permit by the city.
-The issuance of the land disturbance permit by the city.
-The issuance of the land disturbance permit by the city.
+- (3) Application procedure. - Following its receipt of an application for a land disturbance permit, the city will use its best efforts to either approve or disapprove the permit within thirty (30) days of the day a complete application and permit application is filed with the city.
+If the application is disapproved, the city will inform the applicant, in writing, which writing may be communicated electronically through comments and annotations on the application, of the reasons for its disapproval.
+If the applicant, on one (1) or more occasions, revises the application or submits to the city additional documents or information in connection with the application, the city will make a written response which may be communicated electronically through comments and annotations on the revised or additional application, to the applicant to inform the applicant whether such revised application and/or additional documents and information have been approved or disapproved by the city.
+The city will use its best efforts to provide its response to revised applications or additional information within fourteen (14) days of the day such revised application or additional documents or information is submitted to the city.
+The land-disturbing activity may not be commenced prior to the issuance of the land disturbance permit by the city.
 The issuance of the land disturbance permit shall not excuse the owner from the need to obtain other required federal, state and local permits or licenses. - b.
 The minimum standards for the issuance of a land disturbance permit must meet the requirements of this division. - (4) Data required on the application for a land disturbance permit.
 All applications for a land disturbance permit must include the following information: - a.
-Name of applicant; - b.
-Telephone number of applicant, telecopier number, if any, of applicant, and e-mail address, if any, of applicant; - c.
-Address where applicant, or other person who can furnish information about the land-disturbing activity, ("contact person") can be reached; - d.
-Name, address, telephone number, telecopier number, if any, and e-mail address, if any, of the owner or the project, the owner of the property on which the project is to be located and the ground lessee of the property, if any, on which the land-disturbing activity is to be conducted if the applicant is not the owner of the project and such property; - e.
-Legal description and address, if any, of the property upon which the land-disturbing activity is to be conducted; - f.
-Names, addresses, telephone numbers, telecopier numbers, if any, and e-mail addresses, if any, of all contractors and subcontractors who shall perform the permitted work; provided, however, that if the contractor and the subcontractors have not been selected when the application for a land disturbance permit is filed, the applicant shall furnish such information to the city within five (5) days of the day or days on which the contractor and/or subcontractors are selected; - g.
-Name, address, telephone number, telecopier number, if any, and e-mail address, if any, of the qualified credentialed professional who has approved the site plans and, if any tier 1 development, a CBMP plan application; and - h.
-Each application for land disturbance permit must be accompanied by a map or a plan of the land on which the land-disturbing activity will be conducted and any other information that is required under this division.
+Name of applicant;

+- Telephone number of applicant, telecopier number, if any, of applicant, and e-mail address, if any, of applicant; - Address where applicant, or other person who can furnish information about the land-C. disturbing activity, ("contact person") can be reached; - Name, address, telephone number, telecopier number, if any, and e-mail address, if any, of the owner or the project, the owner of the property on which the project is to be located and the ground lessee of the property, if any, on which the land-disturbing activity is to be conducted if the applicant is not the owner of the project and such property; - Legal description and address, if any, of the property upon which the land-disturbing activity is to be conducted: - Names, addresses, telephone numbers, telecopier numbers, if any, and e-mail addresses, if any, of all contractors and subcontractors who shall perform the permitted work; provided, however, that if the contractor and the subcontractors have not been selected when the application for a land disturbance permit is filed, the applicant shall furnish such information to the city within five (5) days of the day or days on which the contractor and/or subcontractors are selected; - Name, address, telephone number, telecopier number, if any, and e-mail address, if any, of the qualified credentialed professional who has approved the site plans and, if any tier 1 development, a CBMP plan application; and - Each application for land disturbance permit must be accompanied by a map or a plan of the land on which the land-disturbing activity will be conducted and any other information that is required under this division.